 This guide explains the structure of a Yak package.

-Packages are simply ZIP archives.
+Packages are simply ZIP archives with a .yak extension.
 Take this simple example…

 - Packages must have a top-level